johndreedy/JohnReedy-CPPMaterials/README.md

 ________

-A repository of projects designed following C++ learning material, to demonstrate my aptitude in using the language.
+A repository of projects designed following C++ learning materials, to demonstrate my aptitude in using the language.

 "01 LearnCPP.Com" pertains to my current progress studying the lessons on the aforementioned website.
 I am using Visual Studio 2022 and each lesson I have learnt can be found in the respective lesson folders.